 We accept applications only for courses of study beginning in the Fall semester.
 The Anthropology Program does not admit new students for the Spring semester.
 Deadlines and required materials for applications vary by subfield.
 Students should consult the information posted on the Admissions page of the GC website for relevant deadlines in their subfield.
 Physical Anthropology applicants should also follow the special instructions on the NYCEP tracking form.

 Members of the Admissions Committee will be keenly interested in the required Statement of Purpose.
 This short essay should convey a clear sense of your academic background and preparation for doctoral study, as well as your intellectual direction and plans.
 The required letters of recommendation should be from persons familiar with your academic work and your capacity to do doctoral study in Anthropology.

-For applicants to the Cultural Anthropology subfield a writing sample is required.
+Applicants to the Cultural Anthropology subfield should limit their Statement of Purpose to no more than 750 words, but an additional writing sample is also required.
 Submit a writing sample of 8,000 words or less, for example a research paper, reflecting your scholarly and critical abilities.
 It should show how you pose and resolve some kind of intellectual problem, using either your own data or other sources.
 Self-contained papers are usually more successful than selections from theses.
 Please use a font of 11 or 12, with 1.5 spacing.
 For subfields other than Cultural Anthropology, a writing sample is optional.
-You may submit a writing sample, for example a research paper, reflecting your scholarly and critical abilities
+You may submit a writing sample, for example a research paper, reflecting your scholarly and critical abilities.